GerritCodeReview/plugins_code-owners/resources/Documentation/setup-guide.md

   decides which files of merge commits require code owner approvals
 * [File extension](config.html#codeOwnersFileExtension) that should be used for code owner config files.
+* Whether [pure reverts should be exempted from requiring code owner approvals](config.html#pluginCodeOwnersExemptPureReverts).
+* [Users that are exempted from requiring code owner approvals](config.html#pluginCodeOwnersExemptedUser)

 ### <a id="stopUsingFindOwners">9.Stop using the find-owners Prolog submit rule

 This section can be skipped if you haven't used the `find-owners` plugin so far.

-The `find-owners` plugin comes with a Prolog submit rules that prevents the submission of changes that have insufficient code owner approvals.
+The `find-owners` plugin comes with a Prolog submit rule that prevents the submission of changes that have insufficient code owner approvals.
 With the `code-owners` plugin this is now being checked by a submit rule that is implemented in Java.
 Hence the Prolog submit rule from the `find-owners` plugin is no longer needed and you should stop using it before you start using the `code-owners` plugin.

+**NOTE:** It's possible to use the submit rules from the `code-owners` plugin and `find-owners` plugin at the same time, but then certains things like [code owner overrides](user-guide.html#codeOwnerOverride) and [exemptions](user-guide.html#codeOwnerExemptions) are not working (as they are not supported by the `find-owners` plugin).

+**NOTE:** Do not yet disable/uninstall the `find-owners` plugin yet, see [below](#disableFindOwnersPlugin) which preconditions needs to be fulfilled for this.

 ### <a id="configureCodeOwners">10.
 Add an initial code owner configuration at root level